SOLID Principles in Rust: A Practical Guide

 What SOLID Means at the Mid-Level

-Uncle Bob is clear: SOLID operates at the module/class level, not at the architectural level (that’s coming later in the book).
+Uncle Bob is clear: SOLID operates at the module/class level, not at the architectural level (that’s coming later in the book) and not at the for loop level either.
 In Rust terms:

 - Module = a group of related functions and types (